wp-plugins/mobile-client-detection-plugin/readme.txt

 windows, win64, wow64, macintosh, ppx mac os x, intel mac os x (or general: desktop).

-Set option $general_only=true; in case you require more general result.
+Set option $general_only=true; in case you require the general result.

 The value 'desktop' can be (most likely) considered as a desktop PC - since there’s pretty much any popular mobile platform covered.